ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ###Self-managing team?

-Self-managing teams not only choose how best to accomplish their work, but also for managing their engineering process.
+Self-managing teams not only choose how best to accomplish their work, but also for manage their engineering process.
 Building upon organizational processes, these teams adapt their process within the boundary and context of their team.

 Some key observations within our environment:
 - Many teams standardize on [Kanban](https://www.visualstudio.com/en-us/docs/work/kanban/kanban-basics), focusing on moving their work from left (new) to right (done), and relying on PM enablement to minimize bottlenecks.